One Day Traditional Indian Cooking Classes

 How to dry fry spices

-Want to learn all about authentic Indian cooking?
-We are delighted to welcome former cookery tutor Nila for a day of cooking Indian cuisine the authentic way.
+We are delighted to welcome cookery tutor Nila for a day of cooking Indian cuisine the authentic way.

-Enjoy a cookery class with a difference, where you will not only learn how to cook Indian food, but you will also discover how the dishes fit in with the cultural and geographical influences of India.
-This knowledge is a result of Nila’s multicultural upbringing in the Midlands and several trips to India.
+You will discover how the dishes fit in with the cultural and geographical influences of India.
+This knowledge is a result of Nila’s multicultural upbringing in the UK and family trips to India.

-Lunch will be what you have cooked, but no meal is complete without dessert, and so Jim Fisher will make pears poached in red wine with his lovely pistachio and cardamom ice cream.
+Lunch will be what you have cooked, served with spiced cauliflower and peas.
+However, no meal is complete without dessert, and so Jim Fisher will make pears poached in red wine with his lovely pistachio and cardamom ice cream.

 And you will learn how to dry fry your own spices.
 If you love a good curry, this is the course to come on to develop your own flavours of India.